zenab12/M19O.github.io/_posts/2021-05-01-HackTheBox-Sharp Walkthrough.md

 <p>When i ran it as admin it says that the files has been successfully recoverd</p>

-<p>So i tried to sign in as administrator since it`s the default user and that`s the only user we know</p>
+<p>So i tried to sign in as administrator since it's the default user and that's the only user we know</p>

 <img src="https://i.ibb.co/p0DLhCf/htb139.jpg" alt="htb139" border="0">

 <h1>Config Manipulation</h1>

-<p>I can`t log in, So since it`s a portable software let`s take a look at the configuration</p>
+<p>I can't log in, So since it's a portable software let's take a look at the configuration</p>

 <img src="https://i.ibb.co/3STVZxd/htb140.jpg" alt="htb140" border="0">

-<p>It`s looks like when the application load it takes an encrypted password for the administrator</p>
+<p>It's looks like when the application load it takes an encrypted password for the administrator</p>
-<p>As i mentioned earlier we can use a blank password, So now let`s remove the password and try to log in</p>
+<p>As i mentioned earlier we can use a blank password, So now let's remove the password and try to log in</p>

 <img src="https://i.ibb.co/ggf8S9c/htb141.jpg" alt="htb141" border="0">